mysaberi/Neural_Networks_Undegraduate_Course_Fall_2020/README.md

-# Neural-Networks-Fall-2020-
+# Neural-Networks-Fall-2020 $\newline$
-In this class I learned about CNNs, RNNs, and autoencoders.
+*In this class I learned about CNNs, RNNs, and autoencoders.*